What is Scrutiny and how to take part?

-The Committees will welcome observations from the public.
-You can send your observations to: GwasanaethDemocratiaeth@gwynedd.llyw.cymru
+The Committees welcome observations from the public.
+You can let your local councillor know or contact a member of a Scrutiny Committee.
+Or you can send your observations via e-mail to: Craffu@gwynedd.llyw.cymru

 Attending a Scrutiny Committee meeting

 Every Scrutiny Committee meeting is held in public and anyone is welcome to come and listen to the proceedings.
-Work Programmes are set on an annual basis and Scrutiny Investigations are established by the Scrutiny Committees.
+The Scrutiny Committees at the beginning of each Council year identify matters to be scrutinised in Committee meetings during the year.

 The public will only be excluded from Scrutiny Committee meetings on very rare occasions, where specific types of confidential information are discussed.